 This is a completely new OS kernel, which is a big leap and risk for Google.
 This implies that the OS will be vastly different from the Android OS.
 The only devices it can support, as of now, are Google Pixelbook, Intel NUC, and Acer Switch Alpha 12.

 Zircon was designed to scale to any application from embedded RTOS, (an acronym for ‘Real Time Operating Systems’) to mobile and desktop devices of any kind.
-Other than being completely opposite to Android, there is also some speculation as to whether it might be the natural successor to Android and Chrome OS.
+Other than being completely opposite to Android, there is also some speculation as to whether it might be the natural successor to Android, Chrome OS with respective to Chrome flags.

-It can combine the capabilities of both along with backwards compatibility to run legacy applications built on both of them.
-In short, it is designed to run on anything from 32 bit and 64 bit ARM cores to 64-bit X86 processors, with the potential to be a disruptive discovery.
+It can combine the capabilities of both along with backward compatibility to run legacy applications built on both of them.
+In short, it is designed to run on anything from 32-bit and 64-bit ARM cores to 64-bit X86 processors, with the potential to be a disruptive discovery.

 This is almost everything we know about it, and it brings up many relevant questions, like whether or not a new OS kernel is required in the market, and whether or not Google will actually pull through with it.
 However, with its cross-platform compatibility and capabilities, it seems as though this might be a new breakthrough for technology.